mengjiayu1992/bug-tracker/README.md

 - Limited UI responsiveness

 ## 👨‍💻 My Contribution

-- Designed and implemented role-based home pages
+- Contributed to overall system design and development
-- Developed Admin, Staff, and User dashboards
+- Worked on Admin, Staff, and User dashboards
-- Implemented session-based access control
+- Helped implement role-based access control
 - Contributed to UI design and CSS styling
-- Tested login redirection and role routing
+- Tested login redirection, role routing, and bug workflow
+- Participated in the final report and presentation

 ## Team Members
 This project was developed by Group 8 for Software Engineering II.